-Drexel Med faculty and members of their laboratories guide students through the planning and practice of daily research experiments and activities.
+Drexel University College of Medicine faculty and members of their laboratories guide students through the planning and practice of daily research experiments and activities.
 Each student is assigned to work in a specific laboratory for the duration of the program.
 SURF students typically work on a unique project related to the research goals of that particular laboratory.
 Students are integrated into the daily work of the laboratory, participating in laboratory meetings and gaining exposure to different facets of the laboratory's research.
 Mentors help students apply their current knowledge and skills and assist them in making the connection between laboratory experiences and their academic studies.
 Successful applicants will be matched with a participating faculty member according to their research interests.

-Applicants must have an interest in pursuing biomedical research as a career and must be in good standing at their respective undergraduate institutions.
-Sophomores and juniors (as of Spring 2013) are given priority, although freshmen may apply.
-Seniors expected to graduate in 2013 are not eligible.
-Selection will be based on the student's academic undergraduate record, research experience, letters of recommendation, and statements of research interests and career goals.
+Applicants must have an interest in pursuing biomedical research (i.e., MS , PhD or MD/PhD) in graduate school and must be in good standing at their respective undergraduate institutions.
+Sophomores and juniors (as of Spring 2015) are given priority, although freshmen may apply.
+Seniors expected to graduate in 2015 are not eligible.
+Selection will be based on the student's academic undergraduate record, research experience, letters of recommendation and statements of research interests and career goals.

 Letters of Recommendation

 Two letters of reference are required and must be submitted via email directly to email@example.com.
 Letters should be on official letterhead and must be sent directly from the recommender.
-Please put “SURF Program, name of applicant” in the subject line.
+Please put “SURF Program, [name of applicant]” in the subject line.

 Official transcripts can be mailed to:

-2900 Queen Lane, Suite G-24
+2900 W. Queen Lane, Suite G-24

 Philadelphia, PA 19129